jovank2001/CPS222-Final-Project/README.md

 Run project by opening Project.ipynb and running it (dependent on utils.py)

-Organized according to Project description file given by Gina Sprint (instructor)
+Organized according to specifications in project_description.pdf given by Gina Sprint (instructor)